nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 ```

 # Atomic Operation
-- All-or-Nothing: The operation completes fully or does not start at all.
+- All-or-Nothing: The operation completes fully or doesn’t start at all.
 - Indivisibility: No other operations can interleave or interrupt the atomic operation.

 In the given example, `counter++` is **not an atomic operation** as it involves 3 steps